Skip to contents

 Typical use

-Common arguments set by users are file, vpfile, autoconf and mount.
+Common arguments set by users are file, vpfile and autoconf.
 Turn on autoconf to automatically select the optimal parameters for a given radar file.
 The default for C-band data is to apply rain-filtering in single polarization mode and dual polarization mode when available.
 The default for S-band data is to apply precipitation filtering in dual-polarization mode only.

 Arguments that sometimes require non-default values are: rcs, sd_vvp_threshold, range_max, dual_pol, dealias.
 Other arguments are typically left at their defaults.